Steven Highlander, Ph.D., J.D.

 Dr. Highlander’s graduate work involved structure-function studies on herpesviral surface proteins.
 As such, he is familiar with such disciplines as cell biology, protein biochemistry, molecular biology (including recombinant DNA work), gene regulation, genetics, immunology (including immunodiagnostics and immunotherapy), pharmacology, medicine, and viral pathology.

-Dr. Highlander is a member of the Texas, Virginia, and District of Columbia bars and is admitted to practice before the Federal Circuit and the United States Patent Office.
+Dr. Highlander is a member of the Texas bar and is admitted to practice before the Federal Circuit and the United States Patent Office.

 Professional Activities & Memberships